borgbackup/borg/docs/faq.rst

 - repository is remote (does not matter much for unchanged files)
 - backup job runs while machine is otherwise idle

-The observed performance is that |project_name| can process about **1 million unchanged files (and a few small changed ones) in 4 minutes!**
+The observed performance is that Borg can process about **1 million unchanged files (and a few small changed ones) in 4 minutes!**

 If you are seeing much less than that in similar circumstances, read the next